• Skip to primary navigation

 • Always remember a thicker batter = a thicker pancake.
 If you want a slightly thicker pancake than what's pictured in this recipe, add a bit less milk.
 For a thinner pancake, use a little more milk.

 • Let the batter rest*.
-Letting the pancake batter rest for a few minutes (or up to 45 minutes in the fridge) allows the gluten in the flour to relax and the starch grains to swell which helps make tender fluffy pancakes. *Full disclosure, often I don’t let this batter rest but a couple of minutes because I’m usually in a hurry, and these pancakes are always fluffy and tender.
-So, if you’re a busy Mom, Dad, or caregiver that can’t be bothered with resting the batter, don’t.
+Letting the pancake batter rest for a few minutes (or up to 45 minutes in the fridge) allows the gluten in the flour to relax and the starch grains to swell which helps make tender fluffy pancakes. *Full disclosure, usually don't let this batter for more than 2 to 3 minutes because I'm usually hungry and in a hurry, and these pancakes are still always fluffy and tender.

 • Make sure baking powder and baking soda (if using) are both fresh and not expired.
 Expired leavening agents lead to Flat Stanely pancakes.
 I like to use a combination of baking powder and baking soda when I use buttermilk in pancakes.
 It makes a super fluffy angel soft pancake.
 But if you don't have baking soda, just omit it.